-Best Indoor Plants for Mental Clarity & Air Quality
+Indoor Plants for Mental Clarity and Cleaner Air

 Introduction: Breathe Deeply, Think Clearly